Q-Minh/nihu/dox/tut_custom_singular_integrals.md

 ~~~~~~~~~~~~
 The test and trial field types are left as template arguments of the specialisation, but they are used in the arguments of [std::enable_if] to select the appropriate specialisation case.
 The specialisation is enabled if
-- the formalism (deduced from the test and trial fields by the metafunction ::get_formalism) is ::formalism::collocational
+- the formalism (deduced from the test and trial fields by the metafunction NiHu::get_formalism) is NiHu::formalism::collocational
-- the geometrical interpolation function (L-set) of the trial field is ::tria_1_shape_set
+- the geometrical interpolation function (L-set) of the trial field is NiHu::tria_1_shape_set
-- the field interpolation function (N-set) of the trial field is ::tria_0_shape_set
+- the field interpolation function (N-set) of the trial field is NiHu::tria_0_shape_set

-\note the test field does not need to be taken into account, as the ::singularity::face_match_type singulartiy implies that the test and trial element types are identical.
+\note the test field does not need to be taken into account, as the NiHu::singularity::face_match_type singulartiy implies that the test and trial element types are identical.

 As shown above, the class specialisation defines a static public member function called `eval` that evaluates the singular integral into a result matrix received by reference as function argument.